Dog Bite Back and Neck Injury Settlements

 Lynch vs. Rife; Will County; $56,062 Jury Award

-Need Legal Help For Back or Neck Injuries Sustained in a Dog Attack?
+Need Legal Help For Back or Neck Injuries Sustained in an Illinois Dog Attack?